caspersg/last-motion.nvim/README.md

     { next = "G", prev = "gg" },
   },

-  --- motions that are operator pending pending_key_motions = {
+  --- motions that wait for another char read_char_motions = {
-    -- use pending for operator pending keys, so it will wait until the following key is entered -- maybe it's only a special case for fFtT ?
+    -- it will wait until the following key is entered -- maybe it's only a special case for fFtT ?
     { next = "f", prev = "F" },
     { next = "t", prev = "T" },